-In SMOKE 3.6.5 and in the 2011v6.2 platform, more readable and flexible file formats are used for temporal profiles and cross references.
-The profiles and cross references were initially created by converting the 2011v6.1 platform temporal profiles into the new formats, and then any specific adjustments for the 2011v6.2 platform were made.
+The temporal profiles and associated cross references used to create the hourly emissions inputs for the 2011 air quality modeling platform were similar to those used for the 2007 platform.
 The temporal factors applied to the inventory are selected using some combination of country, state, county, SCC, and pollutant.
-Table 3-11 summarizes the temporal aspects of emissions modeling by comparing the key approaches used for temporal processing across the sectors.
+Table 3-9 summarizes the temporal aspects of emissions modeling by comparing the key approaches used for temporal processing across the sectors.
 In the table, "Daily temporal approach" refers to the temporal approach for getting daily emissions from the inventory using the SMOKE Temporal program.
 The values given are the values of the SMOKE L_TYPE setting.
 The "Merge processing approach" refers to the days used to represent other days in the month for the merge step.
 If this is not "all", then the SMOKE merge step runs only for representative days, which could include holidays as indicated by the right-most column.
 The values given are those used for the SMOKE M_TYPE setting (see below for more information).